 An ‘optical first’ approach may, experience suggests, prove more favorable.
 Practical concepts for pre-alignment of optical probing and a certain degree of parallelism for wafer-level testing combined with optical/electrical probe approaches are required.
 However, at the same time there is no way around the greater implementation of automation.

 Projects and Initiatives

-ficonTEC has been awarded an order by AIM Photonics for a new wafer-level tester complete with robotized wafer loading, in one of many parallel activities aimed at a higher level of photonics integration.
+ficonTEC has been awarded an order by AIM Photonics7 for a new wafer-level tester complete with robotized wafer loading, in one of many parallel activities aimed at a higher level of photonics integration.
 With fully automated test cycles for both vertical grating and edge couplers, the system is designed to handle all optical and electrical testing procedures flexibly for wafer level and singulated chips.

-Another route to small and medium-volume production of packaged PICs is provided by a collaboration with PIXAPP .
+Another route to small and medium-volume production of packaged PICs is provided by a collaboration with PIXAPP8.
 Solutions will be developed for four different application domains – fiber sensing, datacom and telecom and bio-sensing – each with its own array of specific challenges in terms of costs, expected reliability and packaging.
-The collaboration is coordinated by the Tyndall National Institute , in Cork, Ireland.
+The collaboration is coordinated by the Tyndall National Institute9, in Cork, Ireland.
 PIXAPP will provide industrial users with single-point access to a complete overview of the PIC supply chain and link design tools to automated test, assembly and packaging. ficonTEC hopes to develop a better understanding of PIC assembly and testing needs in different segments of the market by this long-term interaction with a diverse range of partners and their requirements.

 Figure 5.
 Key focus areas for the PIXAPP photonics packaging pilot line (courtesy of PIXAPP)